-Our Chapter 7 lawyers will help you eliminate your credit card debt, and loans
+Our Chapter 7 lawyers will help you eliminate your credit card debt, medical bills, loans and other debts

 Chapter 7 bankruptcy is sometimes referred to as a “liquidation bankruptcy.”
 This misleading term unfortunately has the effect of scaring people into believing that all their assets will be liquidated and sold if they file Chapter 7.
 This is absolutely not true.
 In reality, only a very small percentage of clients are forced to give up any assets when they file Chapter 7 bankruptcy, and in most cases, these clients are happy to turn over non-essential assets (like a boat or jetski) in exchange for the discharge of significant debts.
 Also, we believe that our protection rate of client assets is much better than the average because of the diligence utilized by our chapter 7 lawyers in spotting potential problem cases ahead of time and giving our clients accurate advice on pre-bankruptcy exemption planning.